What are Middle Market Investment Banks?

 Here is a list of the top 7 middle market investment banks:

-- William Blair & Co. – provides a range of financial services such as equity research and brokerage, asset management, private equity, and investment banking.
-Focus lies on various industries, such as: financial services, technology, healthcare, energy, and retail.
+- William Blair & Co. – provides a range of financial services such as equity research and brokerage services, asset management, private equity, and investment banking.
+Focus is spread across various market sectors, such as financial services, technology, healthcare, energy, and retail.

-- Robert W. Baird & Co. – an employee owned investment banking firm with 3,100 professionals.
-Offers its services to industries, including, healthcare, real estate, technology, consumer, energy, distribution, and energy and industrial technology.
+- Robert W. Baird & Co. – an employee-owned investment banking firm with 3,100 professionals.
+Offers its services to a variety of companies in the healthcare, real estate, technology, consumer, energy distribution, and energy and industrial technology sectors.

 - Houlihan Lokey – recognized globally as an advisory-focused firm and as one of the best middle market investment banks.
-Services include financial restructuring, corporate finance, and financial advisory comprised of mergers and acquisitions.
+Services include financial restructuring, corporate finance, and financial advisory services related to mergers and acquisitions.

 - Lincoln International – considered as an elite institution with multiple offices located around the world.
 Known for its aggressive approach to merger and acquisition services.

 - Stifel – recognized for its IPO advisory services in the middle market sector.
-It focuses on industries, such as: defense, aerospace, financial institutions, healthcare, energy, and real estate.
+It focuses on companies in the defense, aerospace, financial services, healthcare, energy, and real estate sectors.

-- Harris William & Co. – established its name in the Leverage Buyout transactions.
-Popular among private equity firms with its focus being industries namely media and telecom, healthcare and life sciences, business services, consumer, transportation and logistics, specialty distribution, and energy and power.
+- Harris William & Co. – established its name in the leveraged buyout business.
+Popular among private equity firms, with its focus being primarily on media and telecom, healthcare and life sciences, business services, consumer, transportation and logistics, specialty distribution, and energy and power.